TEDxAmsterdam/TEDxbot/README.md

 The current bot is available for testing at http://tedxchatbot.herokuapp.com/.
 Please feel free to test it out and submit any issues or pull requests to help improve the bot.

 # How to contribute
-There is a Slack available for discussion, please register at [TEDxDev](dev.tedx.asterdam) to receive an invite.
+There is a Slack available for discussion, please register at http://dev.tedx.asterdam/ to receive an invite.
 Developers, designers and strategists collaborate for this project.
 Otherwise the issue and pull request features of GitHub are the way to go.

 # To-do